Stumbling out of bed, I skipped the shower, brushed my teeth, and stepped outside into the cool darkness.

 The walk to the lookout point took 20 to 30 minutes.
 By 4:30 AM, a crowd of several hundred tourists and their guides had arrived for sunrise.

-Almost as soon as the sun had risen, groups were already leaving the lookout point for the drive down to the plain, and subsequent hike to Mount Bromo’s crater.
+Almost as soon as the sun had risen, groups were already leaving the lookout point for the drive down and subsequent hike to Mount Bromo's crater.

 A few people in our group chose the horses, while the majority, including myself, opted to walk.

-Walking became easier on the edges of the trails, where you were more likely to connect with solid ground.
+Walking became more comfortable on the edges of the trails, where you were more likely to connect with solid ground.

-The horses let off their passengers just before a staircase leading to the crater’s edge.
+The horses let off their passengers just before stairs leading to the crater's edge.

-Here, the winds whipped ash across the side of the volcano, making the surgical masks, or any kind of face covering, a necessity.
+Here, the winds whipped ash across the side of the volcano, making the surgical masks or any face-covering a necessity.